Gerardo176/HW.0_EECE.4811/README.md

 5. Does sending 1, 2, 3, 4, 5 through one pipe guarantee the printed order Producer 1, Consumer 1, Producer 2, Consumer 2, etc.?

 No. The pipe preserves the order of the data, but the scheduler may allow the producer to print and write several values before the consumer gets a chance to run.
+The design needs additional synchronization, such as a second pipe used for acknowledgments so the producer waits for the consumer after each value.